 Bitterness makes spiritual growth impossible-

-It does not matter how many Bible studies the bitter person attends (or teaches).
-Nor does it matter how much of the Bible someone can repeat verbatim.
-There is something about the choice to remain bitter that makes it impossible for that person to apply the truth they have learned (or taught) to their own life.
+It does not matter how many sermons the bitter person hears (or preaches).
+Nor does it matter how much of the Bible a person can recite verbatim.
+There is something about the choice to remain bitter that makes it impossible for that person to apply the truth they are taught or are teaching to their own life.
 Any learning that does take place is typically just empty academic agreement (head knowledge) rather than a full emotional and intellectual adoption of truth we have understood and embraced (heart knowledge).
 Satan celebrates when Christians become bitter because bitterness keeps Christians stuck in a cycle of obtaining knowledge without actually growing (2nd Timothy3:7).

 Bitterness halts clear communication with God-

 Bitterness is a sin (Ephesians 4:31).
+Sin impedes communication with God.
 Repentance from sin is the only way to restore clear and unrestricted communication with God (2nd Chronicles 7:14, Daniel 9:1-19).
 Sadly, bitterness blinds us to the lack of communication we have with God, making it more difficult to get right Him.

 We have a responsibility to prevent our own bitterness-